lyudison/email-ranking-sys/README.md

 ## Description

-The project requires 3rd party API 'Stanford Core NLP'.
-Because the 'Stanford Core NLP' is too big to be uploaded here.
-You have to copy the .jar libs from 'Stanford Core NLP' root folder to the lib folder in this Java project.
+The Email Ranking System can rank list of emails with respect to their event type and date.

 ## Installation

 ### Download Stanford CoreNLP (for parsing word)

-download from official website
+please download from official website http://stanfordnlp.github.io/CoreNLP/api.html (since it is too big)

 ### Download Cyc Core API Suite (for reasoning)